watnwy/python-analyser/README.md

 # python-analyser

-This is the source code of the [Watnwy](https://watnwy.com) analyser service for the Python ecosystem.
+This is the source code of the [Watnwy](https://watnwy.com) Python analyser service.

 The [Watnwy](https://watnwy.com) platform aims at solving problems like how to make sure things remain consistent over time in large codebases with people coming and leaving the team/organization/company quite often, with a technology landscape that evolves at a very fast pace ([more details in our documentation](https://doc.watnwy.com/)).
 One possible solution is to collaboratively state on **what should [not] be used and why** on an online platform, and to **connect it with your codebase** to make sure things are aligned.
 The Watnwy analysers are what makes this connection possible.